klanarongz2009-sketch/Pockit-AI-Studio/README.md

     cd <repository-directory>
     ```

-2.  **Set up your API Keys**:
+2.  **Set up your API Key**:
-    This application requires API keys to be available as environment variables:
+    This application requires an API key to be available as an environment variable:
     *   `API_KEY` for the Google Gemini API.
-    *   `HF_API_KEY` for the Hugging Face API.

-    The method for setting these depends on your local development server.
-For simple servers, you may need to replace `process.env.API_KEY` and `process.env.HF_API_KEY` in the code with your actual keys for testing purposes.
+    The method for setting this depends on your local development server.
+For simple servers, you may need to replace `process.env.API_KEY` in the code with your actual key for testing purposes.

     **Note:** Never commit your API keys directly into your source code.